-- A further range of new potential roost sites will be provided by erecting but boxes on the large trees within the Lodge Site

-- rge uses within the Lodge Site.
+- A further range of new potential roost sites will be provided by erecting but boxes on the large trees within the Lodge Site. - Is trees within the Lodge Stills,

-1 x Schwegler Bat Box 2F General Purpose 1 x Schwegler Bat Box 2F With double front panel 1 x Schwegler Bat Box 2F with double front panel 1 x Schwegler Bat Box 2F With South Panel 1 x Schwegler Bat Box 1F With built-In wooden rear panel 1 x Schwegler Golony Bat Box 1FF with built-In wooden rear panel 1 x Schwegler Golony Bat Box 1FG
+1 x Schwegler Bat Box 2F Ganaral Purpose 1 x Schwegler Bat Box 2F With double front panel 1 x Schwegler Bat Box 2F With double front panel 1 x Schwegler Bat Box 1F With Iriple front panel 1 x Schwegler Bat Box 1FF With built-in wooden rear panel 1 x Schwegler Golony Bat Box 1FS

-NINE: TRANSFORMING UNS SOUTHERN PASTURE/HAYFIELD
+NINE: TRANSFORMING the SOUTHERN PASTURE/HAYFIELD

-Mr and Mrs Jones have described their plans to increase the range of habitats and wildlife in this fletd, which include creating a wildflower meadow, making a pond and planting a several blocks and other native landscape trees.
+Nr and Mrs Jones have described their plans to increase the range of hebitets and wildlife in this field, which include creating a wildflower meadow, making a pond and planting a several blocks and other native landscape trees.